ErrolNtetha/todo/README.md

-A todo app made with ReactJS and SASS for stying.
+A todo app in the making with ReactJS and SASS for styling.